statementsapp/statements/README.md

 ### Overview

-Notional Documents is a propositional-logic approach to collaboration and document crafting.
+Statements is a propositional-logic approach to collaboration and document crafting.
 Discuss a topic by trading sentences to build documents made up of sentences.

 ### Features